 15. Since the CIMM released its Report in 2017, what steps has ICCRC taken to rectify the problems identified in that Report?

-On May 1, 2019, ICCRC announced the entry into agreements with the Faculties of Law at Queen’s University and Université de Sherbrooke to develop and offer the new Immigration and Citizenship Graduate Diploma Program (ICGDP).
-Expected to launch in January 2021 (in English) and in September 2021 (in French), the ICGDP will be developed cooperatively between the two providers and will represent a significant upgrading of the educational prerequisites for becoming an immigration and citizenship consultant.
+On May 1, 2019, ICCRC announced the entry into an agreement with the Faculty of Law at Queen’s University to develop and offer the new Immigration and Citizenship Graduate Diploma Program (ICGDP).
+Expected to launch in January 2021, the ICGDP will represent a significant upgrading of the educational prerequisites for becoming an immigration and citizenship consultant.

 The Act provides for existing members to seamlessly transition to “licensees” of the new College.
 Going forward, we will continue to monitor proficiency standards and address any future upgrades through continuing education.